Harika-SVL/Networking-AWS/notes.md

                                 1.00000000 => 172.16.1.0/25
                                 1.10000000 => 172.16.1.128/25
 ```
-* Each floor requires 30,000 devices
+* A Building with 4 floors => Each floor requires 30,000 devices
 ```
 each floor ~= 30000
 2^n ~= 30000